 They later use this information for their own gain

-If you have clicked any suspicious links or given remote access to your computer, fraudsters can infect your device with a virus which allows them to monitor your online activity and store your sensitive data e.g., passwords and emails.
+Suppose you have clicked on a suspicious link or given fraudsters remote access to your computer.
+In that case, you may have a virus on your computer that enables the crooks to monitor your online activity and record sensitive data, such as passwords and emails.

-Get your device "professionally cleaned" from a local PC store to remove harmful software and to ensure the device is safe to use.
+If this happens, get your device professionally cleaned by a local PC store to remove harmful software and to ensure the device is safe to use.
 Ensure your anti-virus is up to date and that you have the latest versions of all your software to protect your devices.

 Your bank or service providers will never contact you by phone or email and ask you to provide:

 Debit or credit card numbers